alokkulkarni/awsTfElements/connect_comprehensive_stack/ARCHITECTURE.md

 # Connect Comprehensive Stack Architecture

-This stack deploys a resilient, secure, and observable Amazon Connect contact center solution with advanced AI capabilities.
+This stack deploys a resilient, secure, and observable Amazon Connect contact center solution with advanced AI capabilities and a custom, secure Agent Workspace.

 ## Architecture Diagram